 Children’s Pool Beach and La Jolla Cove are both good spots to see the seals and sea lions.

 Here’s a La Jolla seal map showing the two main beach locations:

 These two spots are easily walkable.
-It’s about a 10-minute trek (0.5 miles) from one to the other, and it’s a pleasant walk.
-The seals are usually in this area all day, from early morning to later at night.
-There is not necessarily a “best time” to see them.
+It’s about a 10-minute trek (0.5 miles) from one to the other, and it’s a pleasant walk, passing by Scripps Park.

 Does La Jolla Have Seals or Sea Lions?

 You may see references to the La Jolla sea lions, rather than seals.
 The truth is that both are present here!

 How can you tell them apart?
 The easiest difference: California sea lions have external ears that are clearly visible, while Pacific harbor seals do not.